Sariya, Giridih: Transport

 Hazaribagh Road railway station is on the Asansol-Gaya section, a part of the Grand Chord, Howrah-Gaya-Delhi line and Howrah-Allahabad-Mumbai line.

 Education

-Sariya College was established at Suriya in 1984.
+Sariya College was established at Sariya in 1984.
 It is affiliated with Vinoba Bhave University and offers courses in arts and commerce.

-SRK DAV Public School is situated near Bagodih Suriya and affiliated with CBSE New Delhi.
+SRK DAV Public School is situated near Bagodih Sariya and affiliated with CBSE New Delhi.
 It has facilities for teaching from LKG to class XII.